 Now that the weather’s getting chillier, it’s time to throw those Sperrys in the back of your closet for next summer’s pontoon boat parties.
 Or… is it?
 Well, yes, it is, but if you’re going to miss your Sperrys oh-so-much during the next couple of months, transition from your go-to summer boat shoe to your a pair of duck boots that have the same level of comfort.
 Tell the rain to screw off in style with a sturdy rubber shell and slip-proof sole that will keep your tootsies dry and warm as the rain falls down and snow begins to accumulate until the sun’s steaming next May.

 If you’ve ever worn a pair of Sperry’s boat shoes before, get whichever size you’d typically get for those when purchasing the Saltwaters unless you plan to double (or triple) up on the sockage.
 If that’s the case, we suggest heading up a half size.

 This line is sold in whole sizes, so you can order your regular size or size down if you’re typically a half size.
-If you’re looking for men’s boots for freezing temperatures only, you’ll want to go with one of the other options on this list with more insulation.
-So, if you wear socks up to medium thickness at your regular size or just a half-size down, these duck boots should fit you perfectly right out of the box.
+If you’re looking for men’s boots for freezing temperatures only, you’ve found the pair to snag.
+Literally, these babies can hold their own in temperatures as low as -25 degrees.